 Every shipping quote is customized to each customer’s quote and specifications.
 Each quote is entered into a bidding pool where shipping companies compete for your business assuring the best possible price.

 Shipping method will depend on the order.
 Samples and small orders will be shipped using UPS or FedEx, Most common orders will ship on pallets using LTL (less than a truck load) companies and larger orders over 20,000 lb will be shipped using trucks.
 We also have a capability to use Rail Road and Sea Containers.

 Like any other construction delivery service, most deliveries are limited to a “curb site” only.

 Yes, but this might not work in some cases.
 Please ask…

 Note: if the product is picked up at our NY location and third party shipping company is not used, you are subjected to NY State Sales Tax.

 Yes, but this is rarely is beneficial to a customer.

 Remember, in the event of material damage or shortage you’ll have to deal with the shipping company you have hired yourself.
 They will not discuss anything with us since we are not the party that hired them.

 If you notice any damage, you must document it.
-Please use the driver as your witness, make notes on a bill of lading and have the driver initial or sign them.
-If possible, take pictures.
-Once you have documented it, please notify our customer service department.
-With your proper documentation, we will send you replacement right away and deal with the shipping company ourselves later.
+Please use the driver as your witness, take pictures, make notes on a bill of lading and have the driver initial or sign them.
+Once you’ve documented it, please notify our customer service department.
+With your proper documentation, we will send you replacement as soon as possible and deal with the shipping company ourselves later.
 Please accept the delivery and do not discard any damaged material.

 Any changes or adjustments to your current order will be conformed by new/current order conformation document.
 Multiple smaller shipment created from one order is a good example of that.